CaptainCrowbar/crow/docs/spectrum.md

 ```

 Parses a spectral class in string format.
 An empty string will yield a default
 constructed object.
+Additional elements (e.g. letters after the main spectral
+class) will be accepted but not saved.
+Non-standard white dwarf types are
+recorded as DA.
+Neutron stars are abbreviated NS or PSR, black holes as BH.
-This will throw `std::invalid_argument` if the string is
+This will throw `std::invalid_argument` if the string is not recognised as a
-not recognised as a valid spectral type.
+valid spectral type.

 ```c++
 Spectrum::Spectrum(const Spectrum& sp) noexcept;